-Root Cause to Violation of OSH Rules
+Root Cause of Violation of OSH Rules

 The Lethal Cocktail: Behavioural Cause Model